-There will be two tests during the semester.
-Tests will consist of essay questions.
-PLEASE BRING BLUE BOOKS TO CLASS.
-Also, bring your own Crayolas.... actually a pen will do
+There will be 2 tests during the semester.
+Tests will consists of essay and multiple choice questions.
+PLEASE BRING BLUE BOOKS AND STANDARD SCANTRONS TO CLASS.
+Also, bring your own pen.

 Did you always give this class (and all your classes) your best effort?